 After showering and blow-drying her hair, she climbed into bed.
 Azrael, jumping up with her, curled up on the spare pillow beside her head.
 She reached over, stroking her hand down his spine, and started his little kitty engine rumbling.
 The rhythmic sound of his purring, coupled with the mental exhaustion caused by a long day of worrying about her dad and of doctors talking at her, sent Rocky almost straight to sleep.

 As usual, she was awakened around seven by Azrael pouncing on her feet beneath the covers.
 The act usually amused her, but not today.
 Rolling out of bed, she shuffled into the bathroom, remembering to take care of Azrael's litter box while she was in there.
-When she was done, she went out to start a pot of coffee.
+When she finished, she went out to start a pot of desperately needed coffee.

-She changed the cat's water and, returning to her room, dressed in a pair of well-worn jeans and a purple, long-sleeved Henley while her pick-me-up perked.
-As soon as her morning coffee was done brewing, she fixed herself a large travel mug and headed for the door.
-They would have called her if something had happened overnight, but still, she was anxious to see how her father was doing that morning.
+She changed the cat's water, and returning to her room, dressed in a pair of well-worn jeans and a purple, long-sleeved Henley while her pick-me-up perked.
+As soon as her coffeepot stopped gurgling, she poured the dark brew into a travel mug and headed for the door.
+They would've called her if something had happened overnight, but still, she was anxious to see how her father was doing that morning.

 "There's no change today, Miss Gallagher," the charge nurse, Jaquie, told her twenty minutes later when Rocky had arrived on her father's floor.
 "Not yet, at any rate."